CB 2 passes vote of no confidence in Ardila

 Since the Chronicle first reported the two accounts on March 13, the first woman has filed an official compliant with the Manhattan District Attorney’s Office and has cooperated with a probe by it and the Special Victims Unit.

+Last Thursday’s vote preceded Monday night’s release of a report on the independent review into the allegations, conducted by Ardila-hired counsel [see separate story in some editions or at qchron.com].

-Thursday’s vote comes a month after CB 2 had an hours-long discussion on how the group ought to address Ardila’s alleged conduct — which the Chronicle first reported in March — as some argued his pariah status in Albany has encroached on his ability to serve.
+In May, CB 2 had an hours-long discussion on how the group ought to address Ardila’s alleged conduct — which the Chronicle first reported in March — as some argued his pariah status in Albany has encroached on his ability to serve.
 Both state Sen. Kristen Gonzalez (D-Long Island City) and Councilmember Julie Won (D-Sunnyside) spoke to that during the May meeting.
 Ardila’s failure to give board members answers about the allegations that evening only added fuel to the fire.
-Ardila said more than once that the community “would hear from him” “in a timely manner”; as of the time of this report, he still has yet to make another statement.
+Ardila said more than once that the community “would hear from him” “in a timely manner.”

 Gianutsos noted in the resolution that the assemblymember “failed to respond in a timely and public manner” to the board’s questions.